-Paddlers shall NOT paddle if either AOCRA fees or Club fees have not been paid.
+Paddlers shall not paddle if either AOCRA fees or Club fees have not been paid.

-If the paddler has a medical condition or is over 55 and new to the sport, a medical certificate must be completed by the paddler's doctor and returned to the OCCC Committee.
-Furthermore, if the paddler has a medical condition, the paddler must disclose this to AOCRA at the time of application.
+If the paddler has a medical condition or is over 55 and new to the sport, they be asked for a medical certificate (to be completed by the paddler's doctor) if requested by the Committee.
+Furthermore, if the paddler has a medical condition, the paddler must disclose this to AOCRA at the time of application and share this information with the Management Committee.